 By boat: One daily journey, which runs around 3 or 4 times a day, is catching a ferry from Killini, mainland Peloponnese to Kefalonia’s port Poros.
 The journey takes 1 hour and 30 minutes.
 You can also drive and take a ferry from Piraeus to the Greek island, which is a total journey time of 5 hours and 36 minutes.

 Labelled the cosmopolitan capital of the Greek islands, Corfu’s character has a special charm about it.
 Being one of the larger Greek islands, you could easily spend days seeking out new adventures and dining in unpretentious luxury.
 If you enjoy seafood, visiting Agni Bay in the north-east of the island is a must!
 The historic fishing village is a quaint and secluded area which you can unwind and take in the scenery.
 To experience Corfu’s culture, attend The Varkarola festival at the start of August.
 This yearly festival, full of fireworks, music and dancing, is to celebrate Saint Spyridon, who was believed to save the Greek island from Turkish invasion.
+Corfu’s scenic beaches are highly instagrammable and their warm, shallow waters make Corfu one of the best Greek islands for families.

 How to get to Corfu: